cscott/TurtleScript/README.rst

 top of a block, to more accurately reflect their scope.

-The compiler emits JavaScript from the parse tree; this can be eval'ed by the browser's standard JavaScript environment.
+The compiler emits JavaScript from the parse tree; this can be ``eval``'ed by the browser's standard JavaScript environment.
 At the moment, this isn't very interesting |---| but it allows us to modify the parsed language in various ways and still emit ECMA-standard JavaScript.
 There are some `Interesting Parser Tasks`_ and